• Skip to primary navigation

 Instructions

-• Heat half the oil in a large pot.
+• Add half the oil into a large pot or skillet over medium-high heat.
 When hot, add sausage and sear 2-3 minutes each side (in batches if necessary).
-Set aside.
+Transfer to a plate and set aside.

-• Add carrots if you haven't already, harvest grains, broth, water, cooked sausage, and season generously with salt and pepper.
+• Add carrots if you haven't already, couscous, broth, cooked sausage, and season generously with salt and pepper.
 Bring to a boil and cook on high, uncovered, for 10-15 minutes, stirring frequently for even cooking.
 The liquid should be almost completely absorbed at this point.

 • Turn off the heat.
 Stir in corn, peas, and Parmesan.
 Season to taste.